 Some soil feels like clay.
 When you wet this kind of yellowish soil it sticks together.
-You can form all sorts of clay, like cups and bowls and clay animals, but it is difficult to grow plants in clay soil.
+You can from all sorts of things with wet clay, like cups and bowls and clay animals, but it is difficult to grow plants in clay soil.
 When it rains, clay holds the water for a long time and the plants, that are growing in it, get too wet.